 This allows the fan in your outdoor condenser to properly circulate air.
 This is the air that (after some cooling and filtering) is pumped into your house.
 Needless to say, if multiple condensers are fighting for the same air, your split systems lose their efficiency!

 The biggest mistake of all?
-Not choosing professional air conditioning installation in Brisbane!
+Not choosing professional air conditioning Brisbane team!

 Planning an air conditioning installation in Brisbane?
 The only sure-fire way to avoid these lesser-known traps is to have a professional installer on your side.